Gi60s/openapi-enforcer-middleware/docs-src/getting-started.md

 1. Copy the example to your directory.

-2. Update the `pathToOpenApiDoc` reference to point to your Open API document's location.
+2. Update the `pathToOpenApiDoc` reference to point to your OpenAPI document's location.

 3. Start the server.